project-gemmi/gemmi/docs/mol.rst

     N   GLU A   2
     CA  GLU A   2

-Here the CE atom is in chain A, in residue MSE with sequence ID 1.
+Here, the CE atom is in chain A, in residue MSE with sequence ID 1.

-The atom names (columns 13-16) starts with the element name, and as a rule columns 13-14 contain only the element name.
+The atom names (columns 13-16) start with the element name, and as a rule, columns 13-14 contain only the element name.
-Therefore Cα and calcium ion, both named CA, are aligned differently:
+Therefore, Cα and calcium ion, both named CA, are aligned differently:

 .. code-block:: none